 If we think you might be a good fit, you’ll be invited to a Skype interview with a VFA team member, Fellow, or alumnus.
 We’ll talk about your experience, your goals, and what motivates you, all with the goal of assessing together whether you’re right for VFA and whether VFA is right for you.

 Selection Day is a day of interviews and challenges, and a chance to meet the VFA team and other candidates in person.
 During rigorous group activities and individual interviews, we pay close attention to your critical thinking, problem solving, character, interpersonal savvy, and mission alignment.

 We have four separate, but identical, application deadlines.
 Our criteria remain the same for every deadline, but we recommend applying as early as possible; the final deadline is more competitive.
-Our deadlines for the 2018 Class are: October 2, and November 27, 2017; and January 29, 2018.
+Our deadlines for the 2018 Class are: November 27, 2017; and January 29, 2018.